kazi-kabir/ts-web-scraping/README.md

 using this tutorial -> https://dev.to/caelinsutch/building-a-web-scraper-in-typescript-14l1

 TODO

+UPDATED 8/11/22
-- use own data
+- use own data: painful experience
-- serve data on a frontend
+- serve data on a frontend: unlikely to ever reach this point

+ended up learning way more about cheerio than typescript. getting stuck into something has its cons.